PierreZ/circus/README.md

 * a [rpc framework](https://forums.foundationdb.org/t/why-was-flow-developed/1711/2) built using the simulator.

 It will be compatible with both `async-std` and `Tokio`, allowing you to use Circus during development, then switch to your favorite runtime in production.

+## Rust version requirements

+The MSRV is Rust 1.42.0.

 ## Examples